 Helping you make data-driven decisions about your business

-Find your Postcode Area in the list below to see how year-on-year Rightmove traffic has changed in 2021 compared to 2019 .
+Find your Postcode Area in the list below to see how Rightmove traffic has changed in 2021 compared to 2019 .
 We’ve chosen this period as the country was in lockdown for much of 2020.
 Use the tabs above the chart to flick between sales, lettings or to view both at the same time.
 Use the tabs above the chart to flick between sales, lettings or to view both at the same time.

 We update this data for you every week.
 It’s worth setting yourself a reminder to check back here on a Monday afternoon for the latest data.

 To view this chart, you need to be logged in to the Rightmove Hub.
 This is a separate log-in to Rightmove Plus.
 If you can’t see the chart below, please log in or click “sign up to Hub” below and take a few seconds to register.